-Another factor that may have lead to their villainous portrayals - especially the more brutish ones - is the remarkable sounds they make.
+Another factor that may have led to their villainous portrayals—especially the more brutish ones—is the remarkable sounds they make.
 Would you believe that walruses grunt and growl?
 In fact, walruses were even used for some of the dinosaur sounds in Jurassic Park!

 In video games, walruses are commonly seen as enemies—or even bosses—in the Slippy-Slidey Ice World.
 While this is logical, as walruses are mainly found in the Northern seas, they are sometimes paired with animals such as penguins, which is not logical.

 Good or neutral walruses still tend to feature at least one of the negative stereotypes associated with the animal's physical appearance, whether it be a grumpy and curmudgeonly personality, a tendency towards gluttony, or extreme laziness.

 May or may not overlap with Sluggish Seal.
-Compare Monstrous Seal, who might be working for this guy.
+Compare Monstrous Seal, who might be working for this guy, and Angry, Angry Hippos.
 Contrast Warm-Hearted Walrus.
 Unrelated to The Walrus Was Paul.
 Not to be confused with Wicked Weasel.
 Has nothing to do with a team-up between Doctors Wily and Eggman.
 (Although this has happened before.)